Moesif/moesifgin/README.md

 - [Moesif support email](mailto:support@moesif.com)

 ## Configuration Options
 The following sections describe the available configuration options for this middleware.
 You can set these options in the Moesif initialization options object.
-See the [example application code](https://github.com/Moesif/moesifgin-example/blob/master/main.go) to understand how you can specify these options.
+See the [example](https://github.com/Moesif/moesifgin/blob/master/example/main.go) to understand how you can specify these options.

 ### `Application_Id` (Required)
 <table>